 A few days ago, we were commenting how Amaia Gabantxo has dived into a new and very interesting artistic project to pass the lockdown: turning some of the poems she collected in her 2007 “Six Basque Poets”, which she herself translated, into video poems.

-In the first of these #BasqueVideoPoems entries, we’ll get a total of six videos of the works of six contemporary Basque authors: Bernardo Atxaga, Miren Agur Meabe, Joseba Sarrionaindia, Kirmen Uribe, Rikardo Arregi, and Felipe Juaristi.
+In the first of these #BasqueVideoPoems entries, we’ll get a total of two videos of the works of six contemporary Basque authors: Bernardo Atxaga, Miren Agur Meabe, Joseba Sarrionaindia, Kirmen Uribe, Rikardo Arregi, and Felipe Juaristi.
 They were all involved in the project.

 In this one, we’re including numbers three and four, which the author presents: